AlexLuzik/node-red-sms-receiver/README.md

 ## 📌 Usage
 - 📥 Incoming SMS messages are processed and stored in the database.
-- 📲 SMS messages are forwarded to Telegram in the following format:
+- 📲 SMS messages are forwarded to Telegram.

 ## 🔧 Troubleshooting
 - Ensure the modem is properly connected and configured.